ev-agelos/ac_dashboard/README.md

 ![alt text](https://github.com/ev-agelos/ac_dashboard/blob/master/Images/ingame_screenshot.jpg "Application inside the game")

-**Bonus**: *When entering pits, dashboard changes to "blinking" mode with the arrows(yellow leds) blinking too.
-Dashboard "locks" showing only the indication "IN PITS", position in the track and fuel information.
-Dashboard "unlocks" when exiting the pits.*
+*When entering pits dashboard information is hidden and the indication "IN PITS" starts blinking.
+Only position in the track and fuel information are being shown.
+Information gets revealed when exiting the pits.*